 - You can participate only in Leaderboard.
 (If you have limited computing resource or little time, please consider trying the leaderboard!!)
-The SHINRA2021-ML leaderboard site will be available in mid May 2021.

 - You have an option to utilize the system results of SHINRA2020-ML.
 In the official evaluation of the subtasks, we will distinguish between the submissions from systems as to whether they use the SHINRA2020-ML system results or not and evaluate them separately.

 - SHINRA2021-ML will be carried out independently from NTCIR due to the task schedule.